SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 	![Manual or Automatic Proportions page](assets/img/quick_proportionsChoice.png)

 	If you are using SlimeVR with SteamVR, you can automate this process.
 Make sure that you are wearing your trackers and your headset, and that SteamVR is running.
+It is very important to have a properly set floor from your headset as well before trying this.

-	If you are not using SlimeVR with SteamVR, you will have to [manually set your proportions](#manual-proportions)
+	If you are not using SlimeVR with SteamVR, you will have to [manually set your proportions](#manual-proportions).

 1. Follow the prompts in order to have SlimeVR measure your proportions automatically.